 My format is loosely as follows:

 - Introduction and a little bit about how I started writing.

 - Read a story, with volunteers to act it out.

 - Talk about 'Scribbles to Books' - how a story becomes a published book.
 (PowerPoint)

 - Possibly read another story or part thereof, talk about where ideas come from.

 - Approximately 5 -10 minutes answering questions at the end.

-I’m available for school visits through the NZ Council’s Writer in Schools programme.
+I’m available for school visits through the The NZ Book Council Te Kaunihera Pukapuka o Aotearoa Writers in Schools programme.